 This ruling class minority rises to vie with the larger community as society’s main focus.
 Once the individual cared for the community when they cared about themselves.
 But under the minority of the ruling class they are dedicated to its upkeep, sometimes knowingly, most of the time not.
 Every individual that does not challenge the established order contributes to it.
 All of which is guided by the Supreme Executive, the great spirit of the ruling class.

 Ever since recorded “civilization”, began the ruling class has hung oppressively over society.
 Throughout history it has changed forms and identities but existence of a ruling class has never been in doubt, except, perhaps, in modern times and in “democratic” societies.
 In fact, the ruling class is hardly given thought, yet always assumed in one way or other.
-Even our relatively “free” and “democratic” societies share the same basic characteristics as all other ruling class societies in history and around the world.
+Even our relatively “free” and “democratic” societies share the same basic features as all other ruling class societies in history and around the world.

 The Minority – The ruling class is always the minority group in society.
 Its interests are the opposite of the those of its much bigger masses, and dependent on their exploitation.
 On the other hand, a healthy ruling class society is sustained by the masses’ resistance to the their superiors.